Men’s Equality Month and International Men’s Day, 2025

 • November 19: Colorado Resilience hosted Colorado’s first Men & Families March at the Capitol with over 100 people in attendance.
 HERE, HERE and HERE

-• November 27: Mark Ludwig and the National Council for Equal Shared Parenting held a Thanksgiving Day training event.
+• November 27: The National Council for Equal Shared Parenting held a Thanksgiving Day training event.
 HERE

 • November 28: Building Bridges of Hope, Volume 2: Strengthening Co-Parenting and Family Bonds was released.
 HERE